Daniel-Nikpayuk/FNFTA/data analysis/README.md

 > as if the First Nation were a government reporting
 > on its financial information.

-Putting it together, especially the collection of words: *presented as those of a single economic entity*, it does appear to suggest an unnecessarily wide net of information gathering which in any other part of society would be considered private.
+Putting it together, especially the collection of words: **presented as those of a single economic entity**, it does appear to suggest an unnecessarily wide net of information gathering which in any other part of society would be considered private.
-Though I am not a lawyer (as stated above), the main reason I'm even willing to state such an analysis is that I've had much practice within the realm of computing science in coding and thinking out filters to recursively *dragnet* data.
+Though I am not a lawyer (as stated above), the main reason I'm even willing to state such an analysis at all is that I've had much practice within the realm of computing science in coding and thinking out filters to recursively *dragnet* data.
 I don't have practice with legalese, but I have practice with information filtering, and financial bureaucracy isn't much different than programming in terms of accessing formal structures (data structures) of information.

+My opinion:

-> For me, the bottom line is that the more I look at how much non-council financial information is required to be posted,
+> For me, the bottom line is that the more I look at how much non-council financial information is required to be
-> the more I think the intent is for the federal government to use this information to size up their opponent: Legal battle
+> posted---and this also comes from seeing these reports with my own eyes---the more I think the intent is for the
+> federal government to use this information to size up their opponent: Legal battle with a First Nation?
-> with a First Nation?
-Legal and political strategy is determined by knowing how much infrastructure and resources they have;
+> Legal and political strategy is determined by knowing how much infrastructure and resources they have;
 > what connections (networks, social support) they have to obtain additional funding for their legal proceedings, etc.

 Even if my own naive analysis is overblown, what it keeps coming back to for me is that like the NSA "it's just metadata" argument, you can determine a surprising amount with even this "meta" financial information.
-It is disproportionate given there are alternate inexpensive means (which don't require giving up such private information to the whole world) of otherwise carrying out the supposed intent of this legislation: that of *democratic transparency*.
+It is disproportionate given there are alternate non-costly means (which don't require giving up such private information to the whole world) of otherwise carrying out the supposed intent of this legislation: that of *democratic transparency*.

 ## Explorations:

+That's generally it for my sociopolitical "think-tank" analysis.

 The remainder of this document is intended for my own transparency of the analysis given above.
 As with the *data entry* and *translation* phases, I will go over the *how* of it all, and in particular how it was done, methods used and all that.
 As well,